-Secure the starting device or remove a battery cable.
+Block the starting device.
 If the engine starts unexpectedly, there is a serious risk of injury.

 The engine must be cold when the work is carried out.

 Remember to remove the turning tool from the flywheel following adjustment.

 Carry out the working without pausing, so that no step is overlooked.